How to treat damaged soft tissues with RICE

 When applying ice, never do so directly onto the skin as this may result in ice burns to the skin.
 Wrap the ice in a damp cloth (a dry cloth will not transmit cold effectively).
-There is an ongoing debate over how long to apply ice and current research suggests that during the acute phase (i.e. first 24-48 hours after injury) ten minutes is the maximum time needed and may be adjusted downwards according to the depth of tissues it is being applied to.
+There is an ongoing debate over how long to apply ice.
+Current research suggests that during the acute phase (i.e. first 24-48 hours after injury) ten minutes is the maximum time needed and maybe adjusted downwards according to the depth of tissues it is being applied to.
 Application for the appropriate time must be repeated every 2 hours during the acute phase.
-Once only after injury is not enough.
-If the ice pack is left on for more than 10 minutes, a reflex reaction occurs (Hunting effect) where the blood vessels dilate and blood is again pumped into the injured area, causing further bleeding and swelling.
+Once only after an injury is not enough.
+If the ice pack is left on for more than 10 minutes, a reflex reaction occurs (Hunting effect) where the blood vessels dilate, and blood is again pumped into the injured area, causing further bleeding and swelling.

-Ice will have an analgesic effect on the injured part by limiting the pain and swelling, muscle spasm may also be reduced.
+Ice will have an analgesic effect on the injured part by limiting the pain and swelling, and muscle spasms may also be reduced.
 Whilst this has obvious benefits, be cautious about reducing the pain, as this may also mask the seriousness of the injury.
-After the initial healing period of up to 72 hours (depending on the severity of the injury), ice massage may be incorporated into treatments.
+After the initial healing period of up to 72 hours (depending on the severity of the injury).
+Ice massage may be incorporated into treatments.
 By applying stroking movements with an ice pack, the blood vessels will dilate, and constrict alternately bringing an increased supply of blood and nutrients to the area, and so increasing the rate of healing.
 This may be done for more than 10 minutes to increase circulation.

 Contraindications of using ice

-It is important to educate anyone managing injuries including athletes themselves on at least the basic use of Ice on soft tissue injuries - early treatment is essential.
+It is important to educate anyone managing injuries, including athletes themselves on at least the essential use of ice on soft tissue injuries - early treatment is vital.